tramper15/burgergame/burger-bun-dungeon/docs/DEPLOYMENT.md

 - 3 visual themes to choose from

 ## Controls
-- Select choices from dropdown menu
+- Select choices from dropdown menu (auto-advances on selection)
-- Click "Continue" to proceed
-- Use the theme switcher to change visual styles
+- Use the theme switcher (bottom right) to change visual styles
-- Restart anytime to try different paths
+- Click "Restart Game" to try different paths

 ## Credits
 Made with React + TypeScript